 No place in the country is left out.
 Major roads often get closed for transport so they can be used as arenas for the epic ‘water war’.
 Songkran enthusiasts march down the streets squirting and spraying water over each other and rubbing clay on their faces.
 It is a public holiday in Thailand, a phenomenal open-air, public theatre and the ultimate fun day for both, the Thai and tourists.

 This might well be the filthiest fiesta of all times, annually held in the small Spanish town of Buñol.
 Every year, on the last Wednesday evening of August, the local fire brigade has to come in order to spray the whole town down.
 Why?
 The reason is pretty obvious.
 Crowds of the “big mess enthusiasts” gather up in the streets of Buñol to start “the world`s biggest food fight“.
 What started as a spontaneous street brawl between teenagers, using tomatoes from the nearby vegetable stalls decades ago, has turned into one the most famous festivals on Earth.

-Like most of the carnivals, Holi represents strong sense of community and encourages people to get together regardless of the age, gender or status.
+Like most of the carnivals, Holi represents a strong sense of community and encourages people to get together regardless of the age gender or status.
 Participants dance, sing, drink and eat all together and this celebration of unity is probably the most cheerful festival in the world.
-Over the last decades, Holi has become very popular outside of India and festival is even celebrated by non-Hindu communities, as it carries the universal message of love, joy and unity.
+Over the last decades, Holi has become very popular outside of India and festival is even celebrated by non-Hindu communities, as it carries the universal message of love, joy, and unity.

 CARNEVALE DI IVREA